ppbrown/vlm-utils/yolo/README.md

 and it will create .txt files to match all your img files.

+## WARNING 1:

-WARNING: If it cannot detect any recognizable objects, it will not create a .txt file at all
+If it cannot detect any recognizable objects, it will not create a .txt file at all

+## WARNING 2:

+If it sees more than one person... it wont tell you.
+It will just tag "person"

+## WARNING 3:

+It currently DOES NOT DIFFERENTIATE "man" vs "woman".
+It just says "person" ?!!